-A well prepared roasted leg of lamb is one of those things that everyone should enjoy at least once in their lives.
+A well-prepared roasted leg of lamb is one of those things that everyone should enjoy at least once in their lives.
 Yes, lamb is relatively expensive when compared to pork or chicken.
 But, for this post, I bought a leg of lamb that was just under $40, and I got four meals out of it for my wife, myself, and our toddler.
-So, cost-wise it actually isn’t that bad.
-The problem is that you don’t want to spend $40 on a leg of lamb and screw up cooking it.
-That’s an expensive mistake.
+So, cost-wise, it isn't that bad.
+The problem is that you don't want to spend $40 on a leg of lamb and screw up cooking it.
+That's an expensive mistake.
 So today, I am going to walk you through making a roasted leg lamb in hopes that the next time you have a special occasion or lamb is on sale, you buy it and can confidently cook it.
-Let’s get to it.
+Let's get to it.

 The Lamb